-- 11.1 The requirement of the 2021 off-payroll tax rules commissioned by HMRC is that all companies must take 'reasonable care' when assessing if an employee working under a contract is inside or outside of IR35 tax legislation.
-(IR35 refers to the UK's anti-avoidance tax legislation designed to tax 'disguised' employment at a rate similar to employment). - 11.2 The 2021 legislation change effectively means that if the Authority is engaging a service involving a person then the Authority must ensure that the correct checks have been undertaken ahead of the contract engagement being made. - 11.3 The Brigade's Procurement Team is responsible for ensuring compliance through the assessment of contract preliminaries information using the CEST (Check Employer Status for Tax) HMRC online portal.
+- 11.1 The requirement of the 2021 off-payroll tax rules commissioned by HMRC state that all companies must take 'reasonable care' when assessing if roles are inside or outside of IR35 tax legislation.
+(IR35 refers to the UK's anti-avoidance tax legislation designed to tax 'disguised' employment at a rate similar to employment). - 11.2 The 2021 legislation change effectively means that if the Authority is engaging a service involving a person, that the correct checks need to be undertaken ahead of the engagement being made. - 11.3 The Brigade's Procurement Team is responsible for ensuring compliance through the assessment of contract preliminaries information using the CEST (Check Employer Status for Tax) HMRC online portal.
 The outcome from this assessment will determine the treatment of inside/outside IR35, e.g. a creditor or Off-Payroll PAYE deduction. - 11.4 The Authority's suite of tender documents include suitable organisational questions that further assess the supply base for any IR35 implications.

-12. State Aid
+12. Subsidy Control